 Condominiums, Townhomes, and Other Structures with Shared Walls

 Rental property owners of condominiums (condos), townhomes, and other structures with common areas and shared walls or other shared structural components may apply for repairs under the Housing Repair and Replacement Program (HRRP).
 However, the application process may differ for these applicants as they may belong to condo associations, co-op boards, and homeowner associations (all of these entities are hereafter collectively referred to as “Associations”) that are responsible for the common areas and components of the entire condo, co-op, or townhome.
-As such, any applicant for assistance whose structure type is a condo, townhome, or other structure with common areas, shared walls, or share structural components is required to include the Association’s rules, guidelines, bylaws, etc. (hereafter referred to as “Guidelines”).
+As such, any applicant for assistance whose structure type is a condo, townhome, or other structure with common areas, shared walls, or share structural components is required to include the Association’s rules, guidelines, bylaws, etc. (hereafter referred to as “Association Guidelines”).
 Applicants for these types of structure types are defined by the purview under which the damaged area falls.

 If required repairs are the responsibility of the owner, according to Association Guidelines, the rental unit owner may apply individually.
-All repairs in this case must benefit the rental owner’s unit.
+All repairs approved under this Program must benefit the rental owner’s unit.
 Incidental benefit to common areas or other units is allowable.
-For example, a roof patch over the applicant-owner’s unit provides benefit to the individual unit, and also mitigates damages to neighboring non-applicant units, but does not provide a direct benefit to the other units.
+For example, a roof patch over the applicant-owner’s unit provides benefit to the individual unit, and also mitigates damage to neighboring non-applicant units, but does not provide a direct benefit to the other units.
 Conversely, a whole roof replacement would benefit all owners and not solely the applicant-owner.
 Association consent will be required for repairs made where the applicant is the owner.

+If, according to association guidelines, the required repairs are the responsibility of the Association, the applicant must be the Association.
+The application will be processed similarly to multifamily housing applications to account for the income mix of the owners.
+Accounting for the income mix of owners is necessary to assure that the overall benefit of the project meets LMI income requirements Homeowner consent will be required for all units for repairs made where the applicant is the Association and homeowner income information must be provided.
+Note that although common structural features such as roofs, walls, and siding are potentially eligible for repair, common areas such as meeting rooms, recreational areas, etc., are not eligible for assistance under the program.

 Structures

-The units within a condominium, townhome, or co-op structure are individually owned and must be processed under the HRRP Single Family Guidelines.
-However, any individually-owned unit that is used as rental property will be subject to the HRRP Rental Guidelines.
+The units within a condominium, townhome, or co-op structure are individually owned and must be processed under the HRRP Single-Family Owner-Occupied Housing Guidelines.
+However, any individually-owned unit that is used as rental property will be subject to the HRRP Small Rental Guidelines.

 The most notable difference between these two program areas is related to required affordability periods.
 Therefore, if a unit is a rental unit it will be subject to the rental affordability periods if it receives assistance under HRRP.